 The Blue Mansion is one of the most famous hotels in Georgetown, Penang!
 The hotel is a bit on the pricier side but you will definitely be blown away by the architecture and decorations.
-Fun fact: the Crazy Rich Asians movie was even shot here!
+Fun fact: The Crazy Rich Asians movie was even shot here!
 Prices start from US$ 117, including breakfast.
-Check out prices and availability for the Blue Mansion here.

 You can book bus tickets from either Kuala Lumpur or other parts of Malaysia such as Ipoh and Cameron Highlands on easybook.com or busonlineticket.com.
 The bus will drop you off at Sungai Nibong Express Bus Terminal which is located 20 minutes from the center.
 From there, you can take a Grab for about RM 17 (US$ 4.10).

-The high-speed Ferry operates twice daily at 10.30 am and 2 pm from Langkawi to Penang and will set you back only RM 70 (US$ 17) per way.
+The high-speed Ferry operates twice daily at 10.30 a.m. and 2 p.m. from Langkawi to Penang and will set you back only RM 70 (US$ 17) each way.
 The journey takes approximately 3 hours.

-Air Asia has flights from Kuala Lumpur to Penang for about US$ 14, one way without checked luggage.
+Air Asia has direct flights from Kuala Lumpur to Penang from US$ 14, one way without checked luggage.
 Tickets for Malaysia Airlines and Malindo Air cost around US$ 17 and US$ 22 respectively.

 Since most of the attractions are concentrated in Georgetown, it’s fairly easy to walk around or you can hire a motorbike for about RM 50 (US$ 12).